Subscribe now! It looks like this is your first time visiting jeffmilner.com. If you like what you see, click here to subscribe! Add to Google

 The existing backlog of approvals is impeding economic growth and the timely development and refurbishment of critical transportation infrastructure that, in turn, has the potential of creating a backlog for the implementation of projects under “Building Canada Plan”.

-My favourite paragraph deserves some dissection: “Unfortunately, this act does not allow for the ability to exclude anything “constructed or placed on, under, over, through or across” a navigable water, as everything may interfere with navigation to some degree.”
-Ie. It’s unfortunate that the law protects the public right of navigation because we want to construct something on the river that would imped that right, and well, the law just won’t let us do that—how unfortunate.
+My favourite paragraph deserves some dissection: “Unfortunately, this act does not allow for the ability to exclude anything ‘constructed or placed on, under, over, through or across’ a navigable water, as everything may interfere with navigation to some degree.”
+So what he’s trying to say is, it’s unfortunate that the law protects the public right of navigation because we want to imped that right.

 After the Warming

-“After the Warming”, stars James Burke, whom you may remember from the days when TLC actually showed educational television and not just a bunch of reality-tv remixes in various flavors of “how to buy a house”, “how to fix up a house” or “how to be an animal while making motorcycles” in the truly worthwhile show, “Connections”.
+“After the Warming”, stars James Burke, whom you may remember from the days when TLC actually showed educational television and not just a bunch of reality-tv remixes in various flavors of “how to buy a house”, “how to fix up a house”, “how to flip a house”, or “how to be an cretin while making motorcycles”.

 ["After the Warming" is] an early documentary about global warming.
 It theorizes and tells facts about the effects global weather has had on our history.
 It then theorizes a lot more about its effects on our future and especially the way in which we will overcome it’s bad effects.
 If you don’t mind some, not proofed, theorizing from a reasonably intelligent guy, and are interested in our climate, this is probably a must see.